Twitter API Pricing 2026

 Operational Limits That Cap Throughput

-Pay-per-use removes the monthly cap, but every endpoint still has rate limits and connection caps that bound real throughput:
+Pay-per-use changes billing, but every endpoint still has rate limits, connection caps, and usage caps that bound real throughput:

 • Filtered stream: 1 concurrent connection, 1,000 rules per project, 1,024-character rule length